WeirauchLab/MARIO/README.md

 ```
 (BED) If the -c option is given, MACS2 called peaks are produced as a BED file.
       The BED file has 4 additional columns (6 through 9):
         6. Number of reads under the peak
         7. RPKM, measured as the number of reads divided by the peak width,
             multiplied by 1,000,000 divided by the total number of reads under
             all peaks
         8. TIER1 flag.
-If 1, the peak passed the minimum RPKM requirement of
+If 1, the peak passed the minimum peak RPKM  requirement
-            0.4
         9. TIER2 flag.
 If 1, the peak passed the minimum peak width requirement
-            of 200bp
+        10. TIER3 flag.
+If 1, the peak passed the minimum peak reads requirement
 (ADB) Allele-dependent behavior at each heterozygous positions, including
       reproducibility score (ARS) and annotations.
 (HIT) If motif files are given, the ADB file is further annotated with motif